 I haven't undertaken any training and development for years.
 I'm worried about pursuing anything now.

 If you have not undertaken any training, learning or development activity for some time, it can seem daunting.
-I hope this will not dissuade you from undertaking events.
+Please do not let this dissuade you from attending courses or events.
 If you are anxious or worried about attending any event, please get in touch.
 There are numerous ways to access development opportunities (please see below) and we may well be able to cater for your needs in other ways.
-Staff who are now undertaking activity who previously hadn't studied for many years, are very happy to talk to you to share their experiences.
+Staff who are now attending courses and hadn't studied for many years, will be very happy to talk to you and share their experiences.
 We are happy to pass these names on too.

 Is training just about attending courses?

-No. Training, learning and development can take place in many ways e.g. on-the-job; job-shadowing; mentoring; 1-2-1 coaching; brainstorming with colleagues; reading; joining professional associations; away-days; networking - are just a few examples.
+No. Training, learning and development can take place in many ways e.g. on-the-job; job-shadowing; mentoring; 1-2-1 coaching; brainstorming with colleagues; reading; joining professional associations; away-days; networking.
 We are also able to design tailor-made events for departments or teams where appropriate.